nickzoic/nick.zoic.org/art/ephemeral-docker/index.md

    probably don't, which brings me to ...

-3. Sometimes images, layers or volumes contain stuff they shouldn't, often accidentally, and those end up hanging around in the probably not encrypted l`/var/lib/docker` for far longer than they should.
+3. Sometimes images, layers or volumes contain stuff they shouldn't, like passwords or secrets or ssh keys, often accidentally, and those end up hanging around in the probably not encrypted `/var/lib/docker` for far longer than they should.
+It's generally someone else's fault but its still your computer so it's your problem now.

 ## Solution